 - Presentations from cruise staff and guest speakers

 - On-board entertainment program

-- 3 nights of hotel accommodation on coach trip
+- 3 nights of moderate hotel accommodation on land tour

-- 3 breakfasts, 3 lunches, 2 dinners on coach trip
+- 3 breakfasts, 3 lunches, 2 dinners on land tour

 - Whale watching by RIB boat

 - Airfare to/from Iceland

 - Optional shore excursions and tours